 The firing pin moves back and forth in this channel in the slide and the slide cover just kind of sits there holding everything in place.

 Now here’s a slide with a striker control device.
 It’s basically just a slide cover with a little piece that extends into the firing pin channel.
 So now, if you’re firing the gun normally, the firing pin just pushes that piece out of the way.
-There is no spring in the striker control device, so it moves freely and doesn’t add any tension that would affect the trigger pull.
+There is no spring in the striker control device.
+It moves freely and doesn’t add any tension that would affect the trigger pull.
 But if we manually apply pressure to the Striker Control Device, it prevents the firing pin from moving.

 Unfortunately, because of the way most other striker-fired pistols are designed, it doesn’t sound like we’ll be seeing similar devices for the Smith & Wesson M&P or Sig P320 or other striker guns any time soon.
 But they are available for pretty much any Gen 2 through Gen 5 Glock.
 You can get them from Tau Dev Group’s website.
 The normal price is 89 bucks but it looks like they’re on sale right now for 79.
 I think they are well worth it, and I don’t see any reason I would carry a Glock without one.